mpiccirilli/weatheR/README.md

 cities <- c("Nairobi, Kenya", "Tema, Ghana", "Accra, Ghana", "Abidjan, Ivory Coast")
 ```

 Before we download the data, we can inspect the cities to make sure there are in fact stations close to each city.
 If some of the stations are too far outside the area of the plot, you might receive a warning message indicating that some points have been excluded.
-As you can see, this occurs below, however I have disabled the warning messages from showing.
+As you can see, this occurs below.

 ```{r, message=FALSE, warning=FALSE}